Luispapiernik/Fractales/README.md

 # Fractal Generator <!-- no toc -->

-This is a solution that allows you to generalize various fractals in an efficient way.
+This is a solution that allows you to generate various fractals in an efficient way.

 - [About fractals](#about-fractals)
   - [Mandelbrot](#mandelbrot)